-For more information on the Xilinx adoption of AXI, see the Vivado Design Suite: AXI Reference Guide (UG1037) [Ref 24].
+For more information on the Xilinx adoption of AXI, see the Vivado Design Suite: AXI Reference Guide (UG1037).

-Note: For the simple purpose of adding custom RTL for use in IP integrator, the Module Reference feature is available and described at this link in Vivado Design Suite User Guide: Designing IP Subsystems Using IP Integrator (UG994) [Ref 23].
+Note: For the simple purpose of adding custom RTL for use in IP integrator, the Module Reference feature is available and described in the Vivado Design Suite User Guide: Designing IP Subsystems Using IP Integrator (UG994).

-Using the Create and Package IP Wizard
+Using the Create and Package New IP Wizard